 There are features of RA, including tender swollen metacarpophalangeal (MCP) joints and rheumatoid nodules.
 The nodules may pre-date the appearance of RA by several years.
 Examination of the chest may show diffuse rales that do not disappear on coughing or taking a deep breath.

 The combination of rheumatoid arthritis (RA) and exposure to coal dust are essential for the diagnosis but silicosis and asbestosis must be considered.
-The X-ray appearance can resemble tuberculosis (TB).
+The X-ray appearance can resemble tuberculosis (TB), sarcoidosis, lymphoma or metastases.

 In RA, lung disease can develop even in the absence of dust exposure.
 It includes interstitial fibrosis, pleural effusion, pulmonary nodules, pulmonary arteritis and pulmonary hypertension.